Applications & offers

 This is a subsection of the fundraising lexicon developed as part of the GFMD MediaDev fundraising guide.

-Competitive tenders for service contracts often begin with a procurement notice inviting eligible applicants to submit an expression of interest.
+Competitive tenders for often begin with a procurement notice inviting applicants to submit an .

-Would-be applicants are asked to present basic information about their organisation as well as providing details of past performance and technical and/or financial capacity.
+Would-be applicants are asked to present basic information about their organisation as well as providing details of past performance and and/or capacity.

-For EU service contracts, implementing organisations are encouraged to apply as part of a consortium and, in these cases, the collective track record of the consortium may be taken into account.
+For EU , implementing organisations are encouraged to apply as part of a and, in these cases, the collective track record of the consortium may be taken into account.

 This is a 4-5 page document setting out the fundamental ideas and approach for a project as well as describing any formal partnerships that are integral to the project design.